OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/deploying.md

 And just like that, we are now ready to make the initial deployment of the project.
 We are just missing a blockchain network where it will be deployed.
-For this example, let's use [ganache](https://truffleframework.com/docs/ganache/quickstart).
+For this example, let's use [ganache](https://truffleframework.com/docs/ganache/quickstart), a personal blockchain for Ethereum development that you can use to develop your contracts.
 To start working with it, open a separate terminal and run:

 ```console
 npm install -g ganache-cli